 The fair value of reporting units is calculated using a discounted cash flow methodology, a form of the income approach.
 The calculation uses projected cash flows based on each reporting unit's internal forecast and uses the perpetuity growth method to calculate terminal values.
 These cash flows and terminal values are then discounted using appropriate discount rates, which are largely based on our external cost of equity with adjustments for risk inherent in each reporting unit.
-The carrying amount for a reporting unit is the sum of its respective capital requirements, goodwill and other intangibles balances.
-Capital is allocated based on each reporting unit's specific regulatory capital requirements, economic capital requirements, and underlying risks.
-Consolidated stockholder's equity in excess of the sum of all reporting unit's capital requirements that is not identified for future capital needs, such as dividends, share buybacks, or other strategic initiatives, is allocated to the reporting units and the Other category and assumed distributed to equity holders in future periods.
-Our discounted cash flow analysis requires management to make judgments about future loan and deposit growth, revenue growth, credit losses, and capital rates.
+The carrying amount for a reporting unit's perceive capital requirements, goodwill and other intangibles balances.
+Capital is allocated based on each reporting unit's specific regulatory capital requirements, so or other strategic initiatives, is allocated to the reporting unit's excess of the sum of all reporting unit's specific regulatory capital sout factors or other strategic initiatives, is allocated to the reporting unit and the Other category and assumed distributed to equity holders in future periods.
+Our discounted cash flow analysis requires management to make judgments about future loan and deposit growth, credit losses, and capital rates.
 The reasonableness of our fair value calculation is assessed by reference to a market-based approach using comparable market multiples and recent market transactions where available.